-Code+ is a full-time, 10-week, project-based research and development program
+Code+ is a full-time, 10-week, project-based coding program

-The program exposes undergraduates to the latest leading-edge industry technologies and tools in a peer learning environment, and provides an important professional development opportunity.
+Code+ is committed to increasing equity, inclusion, and diversity in the technology talent pipeline, and is interested in attracting students from underrepresented communities, including first-generation college students.
+The program exposes Duke University undergraduates to the latest leading-edge industry technologies and tools in a peer learning environment, and provides an important professional development opportunity.
 Participants receive a $5,000 stipend and may not accept employment or take classes during the program.
-Important dates include:
+Key dates include:

 Criteria for Selection

-The Code+ program is designed to provide students who have yet to obtain tech related work experience with real-world experience to help obtain an industry internship the following summer.
-Past program participants have landed internships with companies such as Google, Square, Facebook, and Salesforce, as well as smaller "boutique" tech companies.
+The Code+ program is designed to provide students with little or no tech-related work experience with a real-world coding/product development experience, to help them obtain an industry internship in tech the following summer.
+Past participants have landed internships with companies such as Google, Square, Facebook, and Salesforce, as well as smaller "boutique" tech companies.